innoq/tutorial-clj-webapp/tutorial/chapters/01_instructions.md

     (ns example.handler
        (:require [hiccup.page :refer [html5]]))

-Or you can just refer all of the functions from a namespace (only a good idea if you use a lot of them and know that there will be no name clashes with any other namespaces that you are loading):
+Or you can just refer all of the functions from a namespace (only a good idea if you use a lot of them and know that there will be no name clashes with any other namespaces that you are requiring):

     (ns example.handler
        (:require [hiccup.page :refer :all]))

 Task 01:

 Update your application to include a dependency to hiccup (currently in version `2.0.0-alpha1`).
-Create a `page` function which takes the title of a page and embeds it in a generated html document.
+Create a `page` function which takes the title of a page and embeds it in a generated HTML document.
 Use this function to produce HTML for the main route which sets the title of the page to `TODO App`.

 Tests for this behavior can be found in the `handler_test.clj` file.